-The onset of the Industrial Revolution augmented the usage of mobile robots across different industrial functions, however, the latest developments and the pace of business operations made it almost a mandate for many companies to adopt these bots into their everyday operations.
-Mobile robots, descendants of driverless vehicles that were taken birth in the grocery warehouse of Mac Barret found their place not only within the four walls of the industrial warehouse but across different applications like military, security, healthcare, domestic, surveillance, and entertainment industries.
+The onset of the Industrial Revolution augmented the Mobile Robots Application across different industrial functions, however, the latest developments and the pace of business operations made it almost a mandate for many companies to adopt these bots into their everyday operations.
+Mobile robots, descendants of driverless vehicles that were born in the grocery warehouse of Mac Barret found their place not only within the four walls of the industrial warehouse but across different applications like military, security, healthcare, domestic, surveillance, and entertainment industries.

-Despite their ubiquitous presence across the spectrum, we will discuss the most popular industrial applications & the associated structures here.
+Despite their ubiquitous presence across the spectrum, we will discuss the most popular Mobile Robots Application & the associated structures here.

 Shelf Units – Semi-automated installation (manual intervention) – To transport semi-finished or finished goods between productions, between production and warehouse and/or in warehouse logistics.
 This is especially useful for automobile or electronics industries where the manufacturing of main products involves the assembly of thousands of spare parts.

-Conveyor band/belts– This is one of the popular applications of mobile robotics with a conveyor top module attached to it.
-It is used majorly to transport material between fixed conveyor band/belts- it could be between a robotic depalletization unit to shelving unit, or from a palletizing unit to dispatch unit or between production lines or from the production line to delivery.
-These are usually fully automated solutions.
+Conveyor band/belts – This is one of the popular applications of mobile robotics with a conveyor top module attached to it.
+It is used majorly to transport material between fixed conveyor band/belts – it could be between a robotic depalletization unit to shelving unit, or from a palletizing unit to dispatch unit or between production lines or from the production line to delivery.
+These are usually fully Warehouse Automation Solutions.

-Robotic Arm – A mobile robot mounted with a bin-picking robot, popularly used for automatic picking solutions.
+Robotic Arm – A mobile robot mounted with a bin-picking robot, popularly used for Picking solution for warehouse.
 This solution ensures high picking accuracy and is used for picking fast-moving goods with small order sizes and high volumes.
-This solution coupled with pick to light makes it a popular Paper Industry
+This solution coupled with pick to light makes it a popular for Paper Industry.

 Paper roll handling was one of the important jobs to be performed given the sensitivity of the material.
 It’s quite common that conventional manual handling of the paper rolls leads to damage of the outer layers of the roll, and that is as much as up to 10cm of the diameter of the roll!

-This leads to the adoption of automated guided vehicles for material handling & transportation of paper rolls and pallets of sheeted paper as early as the 1970s.
-With the evolution of Mobile robots & flexibility, they have numerous applications.
+This leads to the adoption of AGV for material transfer and transportation of paper rolls and pallets of sheeted paper as early as the 1970s.
+With the evolution of Mobile robots and flexibility, they have numerous applications.

 In the paper industry, vertical paper roll warehousing and horizontal delivery of paper rolls to printing machines are very typical.
 To facilitate this, mobile robots are integrated with the down ender system.